 We woke up before sunrise and ate a quick breakfast.
 Our guide confirms what I had heard during the night, sniffing Hyenas.
 They often come into camps to search for a easy snack during night.
 A snack in their world could consist of booths for instance so you must always get everything inside the tent or else you end up with your stuff torn apart.

 The choice for the morning was easy.
-We went back to the area in which we had seen the Painted Dogs the night before.
+We went back to the area in which we had seen the Painted Wolves, aka Painted Dogs,s the night before.
 When we traversed one of the first waterways we started to notice that the Impala where skittish.
-A good sign that the dogs could be in the vicinity.
+A good sign that the Painted wolves could be in the vicinity.
 The hope was to see a hunt so we stopped there.
-It didn’t take long before heard Hyenas called and that made the Impalas take off.
+It didn’t take long before we heard Hyenas called and that made the Impalas take off.